cloudfoundry/diego-notes/proposals/docker_registry_configuration.md

 - No support for external insecure registries

-### Alternatives

-The following alternative solutions might be used instead of providing a list of insecure hosts:

-#### Insecure hosts white-list

-We could use additional command line argument `-insecureRegistryHosts` to instruct the Builder to configure Docker Registry Client to allow access to the insecure hosts.

-The argument shall accepts comma separated list of hosts.
-In this way we could also allow the docker app life-cycle builder to provide access to public registries that are insecure (either HTTP or self-signed cert HTTPS).

-**Pros:**

-- Access to insecure private and external registries

-**Cons:**

-- Complex configuration

-#### Private Registry is always considered insecure

-The host passed with `-dockerRegistryURL` is always added to the list of insecure hosts.

-**Pros:**

-- Simple configuration

-**Cons:**

-- No support for secure private registry
-- No support for external insecure registries

-### Docker Registry URL
+## Consul service

 We shall register the private docker registry with Consul (as we do with the file server).
-Then we shall pass `-dockerRegistryURL=http(s)://docker_registry.service.dc1.consul:PORT` to the Stager and Builder.
+Then we shall privide the Docker Registry configuration in the form: `-dockerRegistryURL=http(s)://docker_registry.service.dc1.consul:8080` to the Stager.

+This will help us easily discover the service instances.
+We do not need to specify concrete IPs of the service nodes in the BOSH manifests as well.

-### Egress rules
+## Egress rules

-To open up the container we have these options:
+To be able to access the private Docker Registry we have to open up the container.
+We have these options:

 - Stager fetches a list of all registered `docker_registry` services.
 This would return all registered IPs and ports and we shall poke holes allowing access to all those IPs and ports.
 - We pick a unique port for the private docker registry that doesn't conflict with anything else in the VPC (hard/tricky!) and then open up that port on the entire VPC.

 If we use the first option, there's a small race in that a new Docker registry may appear/disappear while we are staging.
 This would result in a staging failure but this should be very infrequent.

+### Staging

 To enable discovery of all service instances we shall use [Consul service nodes endpoint](http://www.consul.io/docs/agent/http.html#_v1_catalog_service_lt_service_gt_) (/v1/catalog/service/<service>).
 This will return the following JSON:
 ```